Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-06-extract-under-the-hood.md

 ---
-title: Extract under the hood in TypeScript
+title: Extract under the hood
 date: "2021-05-06"
 description: Given a union of several types, remove those types which doesn't extend the specified structure
 labels: